editnori/PythonMetaMap/README.md

     *   `METAMAP_PROCESSING_OPTIONS`: (Optional) A string of command-line options to pass to the MetaMap binary for each invocation.
         *   Example: `"-y -Z 2020AA --lexicon db --word_sense_disambiguation"`
         *   If not set, the system uses a default set of options defined in `src/pymm/cmdexecutor.py`.
-    *   `MAX_PARALLEL_WORKERS`: (Optional) The number of parallel worker processes to use for processing files.
-Defaults to `100` in `mimic_controller.py`.
-Adjust based on your system's CPU cores and memory.
-A sensible starting point could be the number of CPU cores.
+    *   `MAX_PARALLEL_WORKERS`: (Optional) Number of parallel worker processes.
+Auto-detected from CPU cores if omitted.
-        *   Example: `export MAX_PARALLEL_WORKERS=8`
-    *   `PYMM_TIMEOUT`: (Optional) Timeout in seconds for each individual MetaMap process execution on a file.
-Defaults to `120` seconds in `mimic_controller.py`.
+    *   `PYMM_TIMEOUT`: (Optional) Timeout (seconds) for each MetaMap call.
+Defaults to 120.

     **Note on MetaMap Servers (WSD, SKR/MedPost):**
-    The current `pymm` wrapper runs the `METAMAP_BINARY_PATH` executable directly for each file.
-If the MetaMap options you use (e.g., for word sense disambiguation) require the WSD Server and Tagging Server (SKR/MedPost) to be running, you must start these servers manually *before* running `mimic_controller.py`.
-    Example commands to start these servers (paths may vary):
-    ```bash
-    # In your MetaMap installation directory (e.g., public_mm)
-    ./bin/skrmedpostctl start
-    ./bin/wsdserverctl start
-    ```
-    You would also need to stop them after processing:
-    ```bash
-    ./bin/skrmedpostctl stop
-    ./bin/wsdserverctl stop
-    ```
-    Future versions of this project may include a Python-based utility to manage these servers.
+    If your MetaMap options require support servers you can start/stop them from the **interactive menu → "Manage MetaMap Servers"** – no manual shell commands needed.

 ## Usage